Everything You Need to Know About DC Criminal Court

 The Washington DC Superior Court is located in the Moultrie Courthouse at 500 Indiana Avenue NW in Washington, DC 20001.
 The Court of Appeals of the District of Columbia is in the Historic Courthouse at 430 E Street NW in Washington, DC 20001.
 They’re open on Monday through Friday from 8:30 a.m. to 5:00 p.m. and can be reached by calling (202) 879-1010.

 The Criminal Court Division consists of the following branches:

 - Courtroom Support

 - Special Proceedings

 There are also eight community courts within Washington DC to handle local matters.
 A Maryland criminal lawyer can provide additional information regarding how one should behave in the trial court or the appellate courts.

-How DC Criminal Court cases are handled varies based on what type of crime you allegedly committed and what precisely you are charged with.
+How criminal court cases are handled in DC varies based on what type of crime you allegedly committed and what precisely you are charged with.
 Crimes are divided into these categories: